dabecart/OCXOController/OCXOController_v2/sw/OCXOController_v2/README.md

 Channel 3 is set as "Output Compare" with Pulse = 0 and Mode = "Toggle on match".
 It will replicate the OCXO signal but at a 3V3 level.

+**NOTE.** By setting the counter period to 1, the clock signal is being divided by 2, that is, 5MHz is being put into the ITR0, not 10!
+The counter period cannot be 0, the TIM doesn't turn on with this value...

 ### TIM5: Divides the OCXO signal down to the reference PPS frequency

 - Slave mode: External Clock Mode 1